Rotation FAQs

 Faculty are aware of the rotation dates and process.
 Rotation historically always overlaps with the first week of fall term academic classes, so your Fall term professors are very likely aware of the time and energy involved in Rotation!
 However, Rotation is not a sufficient excuse for attendance or submission issues, so please prioritize your academic work.

-This form is to report potential cases of concern to the Rotation Concerns Committee.
-Alternatively, you may report this same information to anyone on the IHC or to any Dean, an RA, or an RLC.
+You may report potential cases of concern to anyone on the IHC or to any Dean, an RA, or an RLC.
 You may also ask questions through this form.

 Cases of concern can be anonymously reported or self-reported, for reasons including but not limited to: experiencing disconnection from the Rotation process, individual/specific needs regarding House affiliation that are not being addressed, discomfort with an individual or situation, or any suggestions for assisting members of the Rotating class to affiliate successfully.